Trusts and Foundations

 Another supportive Trust, they focus most of their support on organisations and projects that benefit the people of Bedfordshire.
 We received a generous grant from them for our physiotherapy service.

-The Amateurs Trust supports charitable causes in Bedfordshire, amongst others, in particular, health related charities.
-We would like to thank them for their generous grant towards or new exercise therapist role that will have a primary focus on helping people improve their cardiovascular fitness.
+We would like to thank them for their generous grant towards the exercise therapist role that will have a primary focus on helping people improve their cardiovascular fitness and strength.

 Roger & Jean Jefcoate Trust:

 Roger Jefcoate is a patron of our charity.
 He was made a CBE for services to disabled people, was awarded the Order of St John and in 2011, he became a Deputy Lieutenant of Buckinghamshire and Milton Keynes.
-The Trust has generously supported our charity for several years.

 St John’s Hospital Trust: